Do you want to know the absolute best ways to stop being a scapegoat? Here are the best defenses you must know about.

 Grey-rock it, that is!

-In short, it means acting like you just don’t care what they say and having a little interacting with them as humanly possible.
+In short, act like you don’t care and have as little interaction with them as humanly possible.

-Although this can be easier said than done, and the bully may or may not lose interest and go away right then, it’s a good tactic if your goal is to stop being a scapegoat.
+This is easier said than done.
+And the bully may or may not lose interest and go away right then.
+However, it’s a good tactic if your goal is to stop being a scapegoat.

-You may have to repeat it again and again before your bullies will get the message, but, if nothing else, you’ll feel better about yourself knowing you finally took back your coconuts and stood up to the creeps.
+You may have to repeat it again and again before your bullies will get the message.
+But you’ll feel better just knowing you finally took back your balls and stood up to the creeps.

 5. Practice Self-Care and Compassion.

-Also, establish a support network.
-Choose genuine people as friends and keep company only with those who lift you up.
-Dress however makes you feel good.
-Treat yourself to a pampering session at a nice spa or a new hairdo or hair cut.
+Dressing, however, makes you feel good.
+Treat yourself to a pampering session at a nice spa or a new hairdo or haircut.

 A related post you will enjoy: